 - 2021 – Novak Djokovic?

-Taking the pressure that lies onto Djokovic in New York into consideration, it’s actually pretty shocking how well everyone before him fared.
+Taking the pressure that lies on Djokovic in New York into consideration, it’s actually pretty shocking how well everyone before him fared.
 Williams was the only player whose loss came as a shock, and even she still managed to make the semifinals.
 That said, the Calendar Grand Slam likely wasn’t such a big deal back in the 1930s.
 We live in the era of the internet and the media attention most of the previous campaigns were getting is nothing compared to what Djokovic will have to find his way through.

 Another unique aspect of this run is that he’s basically trying to settle the GOAT debate once and for all, which would make this victory all the more special.
 67% of the previous Australian Open, French Open, and Wimbledon champions managed to make it, although it drops down to 60% if you look only at the men’s side.